 Spinal Cord Injuries

-Have you suffered medical malpractice and decided to do something about it?
+Have you suffered medical malpractice or emergency room errors and decided to do something about it?
 Has a family member suffered medical malpractice and needs legal assistance?
 You need a hospital negligence attorney in NM.
 Call Tim Chelpaty, a medical malpractice Attorney NM.

 ERRORS WITH KNEE REPLACEMENT SURGERY